+*, **, *** indicate significant at the 10%, 5%, and 1%, respectively (the same below).

-（三）The empirical results
+3.3 The empirical results

-Table 3 reports the test results for.
-According to column (1), that is, only the annual and industry fixed effects are controlled, and according to column (2), that is, after adding all the control variables, the coefficient of the corporate financializaion degree of the enterprise is significantly negative at the level of 5%, which supports the hypothesis H1b.
-That is, as the degree of corporate financializaion increases, the level of corporate risk-taking is significantly reduced.
-This conclusion preliminarily indicates that under the influence of the higher corporatedegree of financialization of enterprises, the willingness of managers to take their risk is reduced, and more funds will be allocated to the financial sector, resulting in insufficient risk investments.
+Table 3 reports the test results for hypothesis H1 and provide evidence for hypothesis H1b.
+In column (1), we control for the annual and industry fixed effects.
+In column (2), we further include all the control variables.
+The coefficient of the corporate financializaion degree is significantly negative at the level of 5%, suggesting that as the degree of corporate financializaion increases, the level of corporate risk-taking is significantly reduced.
+This conclusion preliminarily indicates that under the influence of the higher corporate financialization degree, manager’s willingness of taking risks is reduced.
+More capital will be allocated to the financial sector, resulting in insufficient risk investments.
 For other control variables, Roa, Lev, Growth, and Ownership are significantly positively correlated with the level of corporate risk taking.
 Size and Ppe are significantly negatively correlated with the level of corporate risk taking.
 It is basically consistent with the findings of Low (2009), Boubakri et al (2013), Yu Minggui et al (2013), Li Wengui et al (2015), Zhang Min et al (2015).

 Table 3 Hypothesis test results of H1